 DON’T eat while distracted or rushed.
 Eat in a relaxed atmosphere instead of the car or in front of a phone, TV, or computer screen.
 When creating your weekly schedule, make sure to pencil in times for meals so you can eat mindfully.
 If you can be present with your meal, enjoying the colors, flavors, and sensations – you’ll be much more satisfied!

 DO learn relaxation and stress management techniques.
 Eating while anxious or turning to food as a coping mechanism all wreak havoc on digestive health.
 Start by taking deep breaths and imagining the healthy food nourishing your body before you begin eating.
 When under stress, your solar plexus chakra can become unbalanced.
-Use Power Blend topically to support balance of the chakra that represents how you “digest” life.
-Take a Wholistic Chakra Assessment to learn more about which one of your chakras may be off balance.
+Use my Power Blend from my Chakra System Set topically to support balance of the chakra that represents how you “digest” life.

 DON’T abuse caffeine, alcohol, or medications (pain relievers are notorious for causing digestive distress) to temporarily quell symptoms of issues such as fatigue, trouble sleeping, and acid reflux.
 You must address the root cause or you’ll be further aggravating the stress and inflammation in your body.
 Caffeine causes an increase in gastric acid production.
 Alcohol relaxes the lower esophageal sphincter increasing the likelihood of heartburn.
 Masking symptoms of acid reflux when you’re having chronic issues can lead to increased risk of esophageal cancer, ulcers, and scar tissue buildup in the throat (6).